 9) Allow users to load additional listings of books and notes of another user from the server with the click of a button. –In Progress

-10) User should be able to upload multiple pictures of notes and books.
-Not Started Testing change view history
+10) User should be able to upload multiple pictures of notes and books. –Not Started

------These can be some broken down objectives to put in the sprint reviews excel sheet----

-Gather tutorials and resources for learning the chosen development tools.

-Brainstorm potential risks for early development drawbacks and set up mitigation methods.

-Use bootstrap for UI or any Javascript based frameworks that will make developing frontend easier.

-Use firebase to store notes/assignments

-Set up version tracking with Freedcamp/github

 11) Gather all necessary but limited user data at signup to make site readily available for use. –In Progress

-12) User should be able to only view available carpoolers that fall within 1 hour before and after their class times.
-Not Started
+12) User should be able to only view available carpoolers that fall within 1 hour before and after their class times. –Not Started

-13) Organize and coordinate how we will display the carpoolers using only zip codes and class numbers of users.
-Not Started
+13) Organize and coordinate how we will display the carpoolers using only zip codes and class numbers of users. –Not Started

 14) Redesign DB table with one to many relationship –In Progress